 What happens if you can’t pay your Self Assessment tax bill?

-Even the most organised small business owners can occasionally find themselves struggling to pay their Self Assessment tax bill on time.
-If this happens to you, then don’t worry.
-There are some simple steps you can take to make payment arrangements with HMRC.
+Even the most organised business owners can occasionally find themselves struggling to pay their Self Assessment tax bill on time.
+Business - like life - is complicated.
+Thankfully, there are some simple steps you can take to make payment arrangements with HMRC.
+Here’s how to take control of the situation.

-If you know in advance that you won’t be able to pay your Self Assessment tax bill by the deadline, you should contact HMRC to set up a Time To Pay arrangement.
+If you know in advance that you won’t be able to pay your Self Assessment tax bill by the deadline, don’t delay - as soon as you can, contact HMRC to set up a Time To Pay (TTP) arrangement.
 HMRC will work with you to set up affordable monthly payment options and negotiate time to pay whatever you owe based on what you can afford.

 If you are unable to pay the full tax bill on time, you will have to pay interest on any tax you pay late and may also have to pay a penalty.
-Interest and any penalty fees may also be included in a Time to Pay arrangement.
+However, that interest and any penalty fees can be included in a TTP arrangement.

-HMRC will consider requests for a Time to Pay arrangement for partnerships from an authorised representative and may not need to negotiate separately with each individual partner if the partnership meets certain criteria.
+If you are a partnership, HMRC will consider requests for a TTP arrangement from an authorised representative.
+They may not need to negotiate separately with each individual partner if the partnership meets certain criteria.

 Time to Pay arrangements are tailored to each individual’s circumstances.
-The length of the arrangement and the size of the monthly payments are decided based on your income and expenditure, including monthly costs such as rent, food and utility bills.
-HMRC typically expects no more than 50% of any disposable income to be paid into the Time to Pay arrangement.
+The length of the arrangement and the size of the monthly payments will be decided based on your personal income and expenditure, including monthly costs such as rent, food and utility bills.
+HMRC typically expects no more than 50% of your disposable income to be paid into the Time to Pay arrangement.

 For businesses, HMRC will ask what the business can afford to pay and the length of the arrangement will depend on how much the business owes and the business’s financial circumstances.
 HMRC may also use any savings or assets you have to reduce the amount you need to pay.

-If the deadline has recently passed, then don’t panic.
+If the deadline has recently passed, there’s still no need to panic - but you should contact HMRC as soon as possible.
 You can usually set up a Self Assessment payment plan up to 60 days after the payment deadline, provided that:

 You may have to pay a penalty for late filing and/or payment of your Self Assessment tax return, as well as any interest accrued on the tax owed.
-HMRC can usually account for this in your payment plan, so you shouldn’t have to pay anything extra up front.
+HMRC can usually account for this in your payment plan, so, at the very least, you shouldn’t have to pay anything extra up front.

-If you don’t meet the above criteria, or if it’s more than 60 days since your tax bill was due, you should call the Self Assessment Payment Helpline.
+Important: If you don’t meet the above criteria, or if it’s more than 60 days since your tax bill was due, you should call the Self Assessment Payment Helpline as soon as possible.

 If you think HMRC has charged you the wrong amount

-If you think that HMRC has charged you the incorrect amount of tax and are worried about paying your tax bill, you should call HMRC’s Income Tax helpline as soon as possible.
+Whether it’s before or after the payment deadline, if you think HMRC has charged you the incorrect amount of tax and are worried about paying your tax bill, you should call HMRC’s Income Tax helpline as soon as possible.

 Avoid surprise tax bills with FreeAgent